How to keep a recurring fictional scenario from eating itself by session four

 What if the AI contradicts the anchor document during a session?
 Correct it in the moment with a brief out-of-character note.
 Something like: "Hold on, we established that X. Can we adjust?"
 Most companions handle this cleanly and carry the correction forward for the rest of the session.
 Update your anchor document if the correction introduces a new detail.

 Can I run two separate scenarios with the same companion simultaneously?
 You can, but each needs its own anchor document and you'll need to be explicit about which scenario you're opening each session.
-Running two companions at once covers the general mechanics of splitting attention, which applies here too.
+AI girlfriend for long distance covers the general mechanics of splitting attention, which applies here too.

 How detailed do character descriptions need to be?
 One defining trait and one relationship tag per character is usually enough.
 "Marcus, your former partner, distrustful of authority" gives the AI more to work with than a paragraph of backstory.
 Behavioral detail outperforms biographical detail for continuity purposes.